 The Bachelor of Fine Arts (BFA) in Product Design cultivates the technical and critical skills you need to design products that enhance human abilities and relationships.
 In this major, you address contemporary realities including sustainability and technological change while exploring materials, fabrication, aesthetics, and social engagement in both local and global contexts.
 Shops and studio space are shared with other graduate and undergraduate programs taught at the School of Constructed Environments — Architecture, Interior Design, and Lighting Design — as well as Fine Arts, fostering interdisciplinary work.

 This program is part of Parsons’ School of Constructed Environments (SCE).
 As a BFA Product Design student, you benefit from SCE’s integrated academic community through access to students and faculty of related making disciplines.
-Learn about the SCE community and explore our SCE blog to see what students, faculty, and alumni are doing in NYC and around the world.
+Explore the BFA Product Design community to see what students, faculty, and alumni are doing in NYC and around the world at sce.parsons.edu.

 Courses help you acquire broadly applicable studio and critical thinking skills, including research graphic representation, modeling and prototyping, and professional presentation techniques.
 In art and design history and theory courses as well as related studio classes, you build essential research, writing, and critical reasoning skills while developing conceptual foundations for creative inquiry.
 Electives in areas such as user-centered design, digital and physical model making, professional practice and entrepreneurship, material innovation, wood and metal fabrication, experimental ceramics, and design for the public realm enrich your practice.